IT Focus Area: cloud

 Here’s what this process looks like in greater detail:

 If you attempt to transform your business without first modernizing your environment, you won’t achieve the expected value from your investment.
 You'll miss out on efficiencies, greater agility, and cost savings.

 Modernization may include leveraging Flash storage, hyper-converged infrastructure and software-defined technologies to achieve higher performance and cost savings.

 The first step to modernization is standardizing your IT services.
-Creating a catalogue of pre-defined IT services simplifies your offerings and drives business transformation.
+Creating a catalog of pre-defined IT services simplifies your offerings and drives business transformation.
 Think of IT standardization as like the foundation for a house – it acts as a strong base for everything else you add on.